A Bit Shook Up

 As Canning and Helen McNally questioned Lee in the presence of Belfast’s busiest defence solicitor Matthew Forsythe’s Aodhan McAllister, the response team were deployed in riot gear to the street where Henry had fired the gun.

-However they faced an increasingly angry crowd whose fury was being ratcheted up by the misinformation Lee’s army was feeding them on social media.
+However they were facing an increasingly angry crowd whose fury was being ratcheted up by all the misinformation Lee’s gang was pumping out on social media.

-While tensions increased in Mount Eden, Jonty and Nicola Robinson watched news coverage, courtesy of the former BBC Political Correspondent Stephen Walker (in an impressive cameo appearance).
+While tensions increased on the estate, Jonty and Nicola Robinson watched some news coverage, courtesy of the former BBC Political Correspondent Stephen Walker (in an impressive cameo).

-But with the residents of Mount Eden whipped up into a real frenzy, would the officers of Blackthorn Police Station be able to hold the line?
+But with the residents of Mount Eden whipped up into a frenzy, would the officers of Blackthorn Police Station be able to hold the line?

 Would forensics have enough time to find the evidence needed to link Thompson’s gang with the Dixon murder?

-And would Henry and provide Grace and Jonty with ths information about where he got the gun?
+Would Henry provide Grace and Jonty with the information about where he got the gun?

-As concluding episodes of cop series go, this installment of ‘Blue Lights’ was undeniably tense as the officers of Blackthorn Station confronted Mount Eden residents.
+As concluding episodes of cop series go, this installment of ‘Blue Lights’ was undeniably tense as the officers of Blackthorn Station faced an angry mob in Mount Eden.

-Lawn and Patterson’s episode was for the most part satisfying and it was, as you’d expect, tightly written.
+Lawn and Patterson’s episode was for the most part satisfying and was, as you’d expect, often tightly written.

-Aided and abetted by Jack Casey’s efficient direction, there were moments of power.
+Aided and abetted by Jack Casey’s efficient direction, there were stirring moments of drama.

 Unfortunately the legacy storyline involving Hannah McClean’s Jen Robinson, Paddy Jenkins’ Happy Kelly and Derek Thompson’s Robin Graham continued to wobble as it had done for much of the series.

-The show’s attempt to take a sad but important story and give it an upbeat gloss was noble in intention.
+The writers’ attempt to take a sad but important story and give it an upbeat gloss was noble.However it just didn’t convince.

-This wasn’t the only misstep.
+It wasn’t the only misstep.

-But it felt a little too much like the ending of a Shakespearean comedy – with the writers trying in a light hearted way to tie up loose ends that didn’t really need to be resolved.
+But it all felt too much like the ending of a Shakespearean comedy – with the writers trying in a light hearted way to tie up loose ends that didn’t really need to be resolved.

-Ultimately, though, the question you were left pondering at the end of episode six was: how did the second series of ‘Blue Lights’ measure up to the first?
+Ultimately, though, the question you were left pondering at the end of episode six was: how did this series of ‘Blue Lights’ measure up to the first?

-First of all, it’s important to acknowledge that ‘Blue Lights” remains an entertaining watch and is still leaps and bounds ahead of any other Northern Irish TV drama that has been produced here.
+Before we launch into a detailed analysis, it’s important to acknowledge that ‘Blue Lights” remains an entertaining watch and is still leaps and bounds ahead of any other Northern Irish TV drama that has been produced here.

-However there have been some signs this series of wear and tear.
+However there have been some signs in this series of wear and tear.

-Regrettably the storylines around the older characters – Grace, Stevie, Jonty, Helen, Sandra and Nicola Robinson – have proven much more interesting than those involving the younger ones – Tommy, Katherine Devlin’s Annie and Aisling.
+For starters, the storylines around the older characters – Grace, Stevie, Jonty, Helen, Sandra and Nicola Robinson – in this series were much more interesting than those involving the younger ones – Tommy, Katherine Devlin’s Annie and Aisling.

-As a result, Sian Brooke, Martin McCann, Jonathan Harden, Joanne Crawford, Andi Osho and Andrea Irvine were able to consistently deliver satisfying performances.
+As a result, Sian Brooke, Martin McCann, Jonathan Harden, Joanne Crawford, Andi Osho and Andrea Irvine were able to consistently shine.

-Unfortunately for Nathan Braniff, Katherine Devlin and Dearbhaile McKinney, they were saddled with more frothy storylines that did them little favours.
+Nathan Braniff, Katherine Devlin and Dearbhaile McKinney were unfortunately saddled with frothy storylines that did them little favours.

-Hannah McClean also had bad fortune as her character Jen Robinson got pulled into the subplot about the 1978 chip shop bombing that robbed Happy Kelly of his family.
+Hannah McClean also stumbled as her character Jen Robinson got pulled into a subplot about revealing the truth about a chip shop bombing during the Troubles.

-The legacy storyline was well intentioned but ultimately it was underwhelming.
+This legacy storyline was well intentioned but ultimately it underwhelmed.

-With Jen carving a new life outside the PSNI, it also became increasingly clear that the writers are facing a struggle keeping her relevant and that will be a big challenge in future series.
+With Jen carving a new life outside the PSNI as a solicitor in this series, it became increasingly clear the writers were struggling to keep her relevant.

-Frank Blake’s new recruit Shane Bradley, though, was a good addition to the team with real potential if the writers are prepared to tap into a dark side that we got occasional flashes of in this series.
+Frank Blake’s new recruit Shane Bradley was a good addition to the show, offering real potential if the writers are prepared to tap into the dark side we got occasional glimpses of in this series.

-Des Eastwood did a pretty good job too as the uber smug DS Murray Canning, fitting into the role of the resident police villain comfortably.
+Des Eastwood did a pretty good job too as the incredibly smug DS Murray Canning, fitting into the role of the resident police villain quite comfortably.

-Outside Blackthorn, Seamus O’Hara really impressed as Lee Thompson with a character who had more layers to him than many viewers may have anticipated.
+Outside Blackthorn, Seamus O’Hara impressed as Lee Thompson with a character who had more layers to him than many viewers may have anticipated.

-It was good to see Abigail McGibbon and Paddy Jenkin return as Tina McIntyre and Happy Kelly, while Chris Corrigan and Tony Flynn did solid work as the rival loyalist hard men on the Mount Eden estate, Jim Dixon and Davy Hamill.
+It was also good to see Abigail McGibbon and Paddy Jenkin return as Tina McIntyre and Happy Kelly, while Chris Corrigan and Tony Flynn did solid work as the rival loyalist hard men on the Mount Eden estate, Jim Dixon and Davy Hamill.

-The normally reliable Seana Kerslake felt a bit underused, though, throughout the run as Mags.
+The normally reliable Seana Kerslake felt a bit underused as Mags throughout the run.

-After a subdued presence for much of the run, it was good to see Dan Gordon finally getting a chance to test his acting chops in the final episode as Rab.
+After a subdued presence for much of the series, it was good to see Dan Gordon finally getting a chance to demonstrate his acting chops in the final episode as Rab.

 Patterson and Lawn were wise not to try to replicate his character.

-However the absence of Dormer’s larger than life character haunted this series which could do with someone to fill the hole he left.
+However the absence of Dormer’s larger than life character haunted the show which could do with someone with charisma to fill the hole he left behind.

-Along with fellow director Jack Casey, Lawn and Patterson conjured up handsome looking episodes that made Belfast look like the vibrant city it can be.
+Along with fellow director Jack Casey, Lawn and Patterson conjured up some handsome looking episodes that made Belfast look like the vibrant city it can be.

 They were also largely successful in conveying the complex nature of policing in this part of the world for audiences outside of Northern Ireland.

-Often the best moments of the show, though, came in the more fringe storylines – a death in a middle class gay couple’s home, the breakdown of a schoolteacher who had succumbed to alcoholism, the lonely pensioner on the Mount Eden estate longing to entertain visitors.
+Often the best moments of the show came in the more fringe storylines – a death in a middle class gay couple’s home, the breakdown of a schoolteacher who had succumbed to alcoholism, the lonely pensioner on the Mount Eden estate longing to entertain visitors.

-Despite these strengths, you still couldn’t help but feel ‘Blue Lights’ will definitely need a bit more grit in future series if it is to take its place among the very best cop shows.
+Despite these strengths, you still couldn’t help but feel that ‘Blue Lights’ will need a bit more grit in future if it is to take its place among the very best cop shows.

-‘Blue Lights’ does that to an extent but it has also exhibited a tendency to people please – particularly in this series – when it might be better to just jolt the viewers.
+‘Blue Lights’ does that to a certain extent but it also has a tendency to people please when it might be better to jolt the viewers.

-If it doesn’t, it risks being lapped by shows like RTE’s superb gangland drama ‘KIN
+If it doesn’t, it risks being lapped by great shows like RTE’s superb gangland drama ‘KIN

 ,’ its comedy drama with ITVx ‘The Dry